lildude/ha-addon-teslamate/DOCS.md

 ## Configuration

 The configuration is self-explanatory, but essentially we need details about accessing the PostgreSQL database, Grafana and optionally MQTT.
+You will also need to configure TeslaMate (see "TeslaMate Configuration" below) so the links to TeslaMate in the Grafana dashboards work.

 ### Options